 Application for any of the above sources of funding is via the Byzantine Greek Summer School Application Form (Questions 15-17), and the Summer School organizers are responsible for the allocation of bursaries.

 Many students at UK Universities have in the past been successful in obtaining funding from their own universities to cover all or part of the fees of the Summer School, and in some cases their travel expenses too.
 Similar possibilities exist in universities in the United States, Canada and some other countries, including non-state universities in Hungary and Turkey.
 University students must provide evidence that they have explored sources of funding from within their own universities before applying to the Byzantine Greek Summer School for one of the bursaries provided by the Classical Association, or the Society for the Promotion of Hellenic Studies.
 We will be happy to write letters in support of your application for university or other funding.

 As in previous years, in allocating bursary funding priority will be given to applicants for Level-1 and then Level-2.
 Please also bear in mind that the greater the bursary sum you apply for the less your chances of receiving it.
 (We regret that we have to apply this criterion, but the financial viability of the Summer School depends on using our bursary funds to maximize the number of participants.)
 The application form asks you to state the minimum sum that would make it possible for you to attend the Summer School.
-No bursary awarded will be greater tan the fee for a single two week course less the deposit (maximum 430 GBP with accommodation, 210 GBP without accommodation).
+No bursary awarded will be greater than the fee for a single two week course less the deposit (maximum 430 GBP with accommodation, 210 GBP without accommodation).

 Bursaries for University of Birmingham Students